Triangle-Free Equimatchable Graphs: Introduction

 In 2010, Frendrup et al. \cite{Frendrup} gave a characterization for equimatchable graphs with girth at least five.
-Particularly, they showed that an equimatchable graph with girth at least five is either one of $C_5$ and $C_7$ or a member of graph family, which contains $K_2$ and all bipartite graphs with partite sets $V_1$ and $V_2$ such that all vertices in $V_1$ are stems and no vertex from $V_2$ is a stem.
+Particularly, they showed that an equimatchable graph with girth at least five is either one of $C_5$ and $C_7$ or a member of a graph family which contains $K_2$ and all bipartite graphs with partite sets $V_1$ and $V_2$ such that all vertices in $V_1$ are stems and no vertex from $V_2$ is a stem.
 Recently, Akbari et al. \cite{AkbariRegular} partially characterized equimatchable regular graphs by showing that for an odd positive integer $r$, if $G$ is a connected equimatchable $r$-regular graph, then $G \in \{K_{r+1}, K_{r,r}\}$.
 A particular result in \cite{AkbariRegular} is that the only connected triangle-free equimatchable $r$-regular graphs are $C_5$, $C_7$ and $K_{r,r}$ where $r$ is a positive integer.
 In this paper, we extend both the result by Frendrup et al. \cite{Frendrup} and the result by Akbari et al. \cite{AkbariRegular} by providing a complete structural characterization of triangle-free equimatchable graphs.
 Our characterization yields a linear time algorithm that recognizes whether a given non-bipartite graph is equimatchable and triangle-free.

 Section 2 is devoted to basic definitions, notations, and previous results on equimatchable graphs.
 In Section 3, we first point out that non-factor-critical equimatchable triangle-free graphs correspond to equimatchable bipartite graphs, which have already been characterized in \cite{Lesk}.
-We then discuss the structure of factor-critical equimatchable triangle-free graphs.
-In Section 4, we characterize the factor-critical equimatchable triangle-free graphs by identifying factor-critical equimatchable triangle-free graph families.
-In Section 5, we summarize our structural characterization for equimatchable triangle-free graphs by giving the main theorem (Theorem \ref{MainTheorem}) and provide the linear-time recognition that decides whether a given non-bipartite graph is equimatchable and triangle-free.
+We then discuss the class of factor-critical equimatchable triangle-free graphs.
+In Section 4, we structurally characterize this graph class by identifying graph families in this class.
+In Section 5, we summarize our structural characterization for equimatchable triangle-free graphs by giving the main theorem (Theorem \ref{MainTheorem}) and provide the linear-time recognition algorithm that decides whether a given non-bipartite graph is equimatchable and triangle-free.
 Finally, in Section 6 we conclude the paper and present some open questions.